 Reception desk and service staff

-The reception desk is situated inside the main entrance on the east side of the building.
-It is open from 7.30am to 9.30pm, Mon to Fri, 8.00am to 6pm on Sat and 8.00am to 5.00pm on Sun.
+The reception desk is situated at the main entrance on the east side of the building.
+It is open from 7.30am to 9.30pm, Mon to Fri, 8.00am to 6.00 pm on Sat and 8.00am to 5.00pm on Sun.
 The closure time on Saturdays and Sundays may vary.
 Please note: our service staff are only available after 8.30am.
 The reception area and desk are accessible to wheelchair users.
 All our disabled guests using wheelchairs and having meetings on the first or second floors are advised to make themselves known to reception staff, so they can be evacuated in case of a fire.

 There are 4 lifts in the building.
 The two lifts in the ground floor foyer are too small to accommodate a large wheelchair.
 The third lift is larger and provides wheelchair access to the 1st and 2nd floor levels as required.
 The 4th lift is located in the North corridor and provides wheelchair access to the 1st floor of The Light (also known as the Large Meeting House).
 The lift is also accessible directly from Euston Road to wheelchair users.
 In that case, people are required to use the intercom outside and let reception know they want to use the lift.
 The Restaurant, located on the ground floor, has an accessible lift for wheelchair users, located in the garden.
 Please note: the third floor is for staff use only.